Links on Android Authority may earn us a commission. Learn more.

 - Open the Phone app.

-- Press and Hold number 1 to call your voicemail service.
+- Press and Hold number one to call your voicemail service.

 - You will be asked for a PIN if your voicemail is already set up.
 You can reset it if you forgot it.